 Accident reports are generally available to attorneys, insurance companies, the media and the general public within 7 days of the incident.
 Some circumstances, such as an ongoing investigation, may necessitate delays or restrictions in the availability of reports.
 The best rule of thumb is to call the Clerical Unit at 414-761-5330 to determine if a report is available.

 Complaints are released pursuant to Wisconsin's Open Records Law.
 Because of their sensitive nature, some types of complaints are not released or are modified before release.
-In cases where the release of a complaint is in question, Captain Jay Johnson should be contacted at (414)761-5356.
-Captain Johnson is the Greenfield Police Department's Custodian of Records.
+In cases where the release of a complaint is in question, Captain Ray Radakovich should be contacted at (414)761-5344.
+Captain Radakovich is the Greenfield Police Department's Custodian of Records.
 All reports are provided at a rate of $.25 per page.